-19.9.1.
-GENERAL

-A. APPLICABILITY
+19.13.1 General

-The regulations of this Chapter apply to all development in the City of Henderson including, but not limited to, building permits, grading permits, encroachment permits, offsite permits, subdivisions, resubdivisions, minor subdivisions, or other divisions of land for any purpose within the City, and the preparation of subdivision maps and other maps provided for by NRS 278 and this Code.
-All subdivisions and any part thereof lying within the City must be made, and all subdivision maps must be prepared and presented for approval, as provided for in this Code.
+A. Applicability.
+This Chapter applies to all development in the City including, building permits, grading permits, encroachment permits, offsite permits, subdivisions, resubdivisions, minor subdivisions, or other divisions of land for any purpose within the City, and the preparation of subdivision maps and other maps provided for by NRS 278 and this Code.
+All subdivisions and any part of a subdivision located within the City limits must be constructed, and all subdivision maps must be prepared and presented for approval, as provided for in this Code.